Uncorrelated Compensated Isocurvature Perturbations from kSZ Tomography: Results

 Next, we focus on highlighting the effects of increasing galaxy number density $n_{\rm gal}$ on the value of $\sigma_{\hat{A}}$.
-The results for this variation for each of the baselines (holding all other experimental parameters constant, for each individual baseline) can be seen in Figure \ref{fig:error_dep_kmin_ngal} (right).
+The results for this variation for each of the baselines (holding all other experimental parameters constant, for each individual baseline) can be seen in Fig. \ref{fig:error_dep_kmin_ngal} (right).
 The results displayed show that an increasing galaxy number density allows for higher survey sensitivity to the CIP power spectrum amplitude $A$.
-This behaviour is a direct result of the fact that a higher galaxy number density equates to a lower shot noise, which not only allows for the measurement of the larger scale galaxy modes but also decreases the matter reconstruction noise (through a lower overall $N_{vv}$).
+This behavior is a direct result of the fact that a higher galaxy number density equates to a lower shot noise, which not only allows for the measurement of the larger-scale galaxy modes but also decreases the matter reconstruction noise (through a lower overall $N_{vv}$).
 The two curves are relatively parallel for $10^{-4}\ {\rm Mpc}^{-3} < n_{\rm gal} < 10^{-2}\ {\rm Mpc}^{-3}$, with baseline 2 performing better in this region due to spectroscopic redshift measurements.
-However the baseline 1 (VRO+CMB-S4) performs better at a higher galaxy number density, while the results from baseline 2 (DESI+CMB-SO) plateau, likely due to the difference in CMB-resolutions.
+However, baseline 1 (VRO+CMB-S4) performs better at a higher galaxy number density, while the results from baseline 2 (DESI+CMB-SO) plateau, likely due to the difference in CMB resolutions.